Mark Steel: Career

 Steel had various early jobs including a stint as a milkman.
 He became bored with answering how he started in comedy and took to saying the first thing that came into his head.
 He worked the comedy circuit for several years, and acknowledges Alexei Sayle as an influence.
 In 1992 Steel presented the satirical radio show The Mark Steel Solution on BBC Radio 5, consisting of half-hour monologues offering solutions to social problems.
 It ran to four series.
 A comic autobiography, It's Not a Runner Bean, was published in 1996 which led to a column in The Guardian between 1996 and 1999.
 In 2000 he started writing the Thursday Opinion Column for The Independent.

 He has appeared frequently on Have I Got News For You, Room 101, Mock the Week, the Graham Norton Show, and has made several appearances on Question Time.
 Mark Steel's in Town has won a Sony Award, Writers' Guild Award, Chortle Awards and British Comedy Guide Awards.
 In 2014 he won the British Press Award for Broadsheet Columnist for his column in The Independent.

-He has written and performed several radio and television series for the BBC, and written several books including Reasons to Be Cheerful, Vive la Révolution – an account of the French Revolution, and It's Not a Runner Bean.
+He has written and performed several radio and television series for the BBC, and written several books including his autobiography Reasons to Be Cheerful, Vive la Révolution – an account of the French Revolution – and It's Not a Runner Bean.

-In 2015 he toured a show Who Do I Think I Am, about his adoption and tracing his biological parents.
-It was broadcast as a show on Radio 4.
+In 2015 he toured a show, Who Do I Think I Am, about his adoption and tracing his biological parents.
+It was broadcast as a show on BBC Radio 4.

-In 2017, Steel was back on stage with his show Every Little Thing’s Gonna Be Alright.
+In 2017, Steel was back on stage with his show Every Little Thing's Gonna Be Alright.

 Personal life

-Steel is a supporter of Crystal Palace F.C. and Kent County Cricket Club.
+Steel has two children from a relationship that ended in 2006: a son, Elliot Steel, who is also a stand-up comedian, and a daughter.
+He was then married to Natasha Steel until 2016.
+He is in a relationship with fellow comedian Shaparak Khorsandi and has described their relationship as "always entwined".

+In October 2023, Steel said that he was undergoing surgery after a diagnosis of throat cancer.
+In May 2024 he spoke of his "immense relief" after being given the all-clear from doctors, praising the staff at University College London Hospital.

 During the South Africa series in 2008 he was interviewed by Jonathan Agnew on Test Match Special about his love of cricket.

-He has a son, Elliot Steel, who is also a stand-up comedian, and a daughter from a relationship that ended in 2006.
-He was married to Natasha Steel until 2016.
-Steel is currently in a relationship with fellow comedian Shaparak Khorsandi.
+In December 2024, Steel was the castaway for BBC Radio 4's Desert Island Discs.
+His musical choices included "Janie Jones" by The Clash, "My Boy Lollipop" by Millie Small and "Killing in the Name" by Rage Against the Machine.
+He also chose the Nick Cave song "Into My Arms" and dedicated it to Khorsandi.
+His favourite track was "Love Me or Leave Me" by Nina Simone.